Tinker-Twins/Occupancy_Grid_Map_From_Monocular_Camera_Frame/README.md

 # Occupancy Grid Map From Monocular Camera Frame

 This repository hosts MATLAB script for generating occupancy grid map from a monocular camera frame.
+The trained DNN is attached separately with [this](https://github.com/Tinker-Twins/Occupancy_Grid_Map_From_Monocular_Camera_Frame/releases/tag/v0.1.0) release.

 The monocular camera frame (first person view) is passed to a deep neural network trained to estimate free space around a vehicle using semantic segmentation.
 Free space estimation identifies areas in the environment where the ego vehicle can drive without hitting